matterpoll/matterpoll/README.md

 ## Localization

 Matterpoll supports localization of user specify messages.
-You can change language of poll message by setting it in **System Console > General > Localization > Default Server Language**.
-Language of messages that only a user can see (e.g.: help messages, error messages) use the language set in **Account Settings > Display > Language**.
+You can change language of poll message by setting it in **System Console > Site Configuration > Localization > Default Server Language**.
+Language of messages that only a user can see (e.g.: help messages, error messages) use the language set in **Settings > Display > Language** (**Account Settings > Display > Language** on Mattermost v5).

 The currently supported languages are:
 - English